 DESCRIPTION

+"This is a control variable.

+It is written by an external management entity when making a management request.
+Changes take effect when dot11WNMRqstRowStatus is set to Active.

-"This attribute indicates the sliding window time interval, in TUs, during which the STA detects matching transitions to determine if the Frequent Transition Count Threshold is exceeded in order to generate a Transition Event Report."
+This attribute indicates the sliding window time interval, in TUs, during which the STA detects matching transitions to determine if the Frequent Transition Count Threshold is exceeded in order to generate a Transition Event Report."

 ::= { dot11WNMRequestEntry 28 }